 CRITERIA JORC Code Explanation Commentary reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g., standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e., lack of bias) and precision have been established.
 Ballymore drilling: In addition to blanks and field duplicates, commercial CRMs of low grade to high grade gold ore material were prepared and certified for Au, Ag and Cu by Ore Research & Exploration Services Pty Ltd. These were incorporated into the sampling stream to achieve an overall insertion rate of 1 duplicate, blank or CRM for every 10 core samples.
-Ballymore Channel Sampling: In addition to blanks, commercial CRMs of low grade to high grade gold ore material were prepared and certified for Au, Ag and Cu by Ore Research & Exploration Services Pty Ltd. These were incorporated into the sampling: In addition to blanks, commercial CRMs of low grade to high grade gold ore material were prepared and certified for Au, Ag and Cu by Ore Research & Exploration Services Pty Ltd. These were incorporated into the sampling stream to achieve an overall insertion rate of 1 blank or CRM for every 10 core samples as a minimum.
+Ballymore Channel Sampling: In addition to blanks, commercial CRMs of low grade to high grade gold ore material were prepared and certified for Au, Ag and Cu by Ore Research & Exploration Services Pty Ltd. These were incorporated into the sampling stream to achieve an overall insertion rate of 1 blank or CRM for every 10 core samples as a minimum.
 Company staff routinely monitored QA/QC results and liaised with the laboratory if any dubious results were reported.
 VERIFICATION OF SAMPLING AND ASSAYING The verification of significant intersections by either independent or alternative company personnel.
-It has not been possible to independently verify significant intersections to date. • The use of twinned holes.
+It has not been possible to independently verify significant intersections to date.
+The use of twinned holes.
 There has been no use of twinned holes to date.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Ballymore drilling: Primary logging data was recorded digitally onto electronic spread sheets and validated against code tables by the logging geologist.
 Primary analytical data was received electronically in csv file format and imported directly into an electronic assay register spread sheet.
 Data validation was conducted by comparing the spreadsheet data against the Certificate of Analysis supplied as a secured pdf file by the laboratory.
-LOCATION OF Discuss any adjustment to assay data.
-Accuracy and guality of surveys used to No adjustments to assay data have been made.
-DATA POINTS Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Discuss any adjustment to assay data.
+No adjustments to assay data have been made LOCATION OF DATA POINTS Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Underground workings: Ballymore employed a contract surveyor to survey underground workings and channel sample locations to submetre accuracy.
 Ballymore surface drilling: Drillhole collar locations were initially set out (and reported) using a handheld GPS with a location error of +/- 5m.
 All holes were subsequently surveyed by contract surveyor to a sub-metre accuracy, with data supplied electronically as spreadsheets and pdf files.
 The azimuth and dip at the start of the hole was recorded using a line of sight Suunto compass and Suunto clinometer by the site geologist.
 The orientation and dip of drillholes are measured with downhole surveys @ 15 m, 30 m, then every 30 m using a REFLEX single/multi-shot survey tool.
-End of hole surveys to also employed a contract surveyor to survey the as-drilled drillhole collars to sub-metre accuracy.
+End of hole surveys were also taken for each hole.
+At hole completion, all holes were gyro surveyed.
+Ballymore also employed a contract surveyor to survey the as-drilled drillhole collars to sub-metre accuracy.
 Ballymore underground drilling: Drillhole collar locations and planned azimuth were initially set out with a surveyor marking front and back sights.
-The azimuth and dip at the start of the hole was using a REFLEX single/multi-shot survey tool and verified by the site geologist.
-The orientation and dip of drillholes of survey front and back sights.
 The azimuth and dip at the start of the hole was using a REFLEX single/multi-shot survey tool and verified by the site geologist.
 The orientation and dip of drillholes are measured with downhole surveys @ 15 m, 30